RaneemAizouk/CABU-EICO/README.md

 # Optimising Community Antibiotic Use and Infection Control With Behavioural Interventions in Burkina Faso and DR Congo (CABU-EICO project)
 This repository contains the study protocol, household survey, publicly available data, and code underlying the following study:

+Aizouk R, Sibidou Y, Valia D et al.
-Aizouk R. et al., *Targeting community-level drivers of antimicrobial resistance in sub-Saharan Africa: The effect of a community-based intervention bundle on household transmission of ESBL-E in rural Burkina Faso - a cluster-randomised trial*.
-MedRxiv. doi: https://doi.org/10.64898/2025.12.15.25342269
+Effects of a community-based intervention bundle on household transmission of extended spectrum β-lactamase-producing Escherichia coli in rural Burkina Faso to target community-level drivers of antimicrobial resistance in sub-Saharan Africa: a cluster-randomised trial
+The Lancet Microbe, 2026; 0.
+DOI: 10.1016/j.lanmic.2026.101427

 # Study registration
 https://clinicaltrials.gov/ct2/show/NCT05378880